dotnet/AspNetCore.Docs/docs/fundamentals/configuration.rst

 	:emphasize-lines: 8-12,15-16
 	:lines: 1-12, 19-25, 38-

-This approach provides several benefits.
-First, it follows the `Don't Repeat Yourself, or DRY, Principle <http://deviq.com/don-t-repeat-yourself/>`_, because the ``Configuration`` instance is only defined in one place in the application.
-The resulting code is also easier to test, since it doesn't have a dependency on creating a ``Configuration`` instance, and instead a fake or mock ``IConfiguration`` instance can be provided during testing.
+The main benefits of this approach are that it allows your app to follow the `Don't Repeat Yourself, or DRY, Principle <http://deviq.com/don-t-repeat-yourself/>`_ and results in more testable code.
+The ``Configuration`` instance is only defined in one place in the application, and tests are able to replace the configuration values with a fake or mock ``IConfiguration`` instance that can easily be set up to provide values specific to individual tests.
+However, this approach does not provide any factoring of settings based on functionality or concern, and it tends to `spread magic strings <http://deviq.com/magic-strings/>`_ throughout the app, since the configuration key values must still be specified.
+The :ref:`Options <options-config-objects>` approach below provides the same benefits as this approach, without the associated drawbacks.

 Using the built-in providers
 ----------------------------